 Hamburg is the second largest city in Germany, and it can be easily reached from Berlin by fast train, in less than 2 hours.
 There are so many things to see in Hamburg, something for everyone.
 No matter what you are interested in, Hamburg will deliver.
 It would be best if you can stay overnight and spend two days in Hamburg, in order to experience the night life and the Reeperbahn as well.

 One of the most interesting areas of Hamburg is Speicherstadt, the world’s largest continuous warehouse complex.
 In the past, ships would bring here goods from all over the world.
-Today, here you can visit the spice museum and the customs museum, but also spend hours marvelling at the miniature world of Miniatur Wunderland – the world’s largest model railway.
+Today, here you can visit the spice museum and the customs museum.
+Also spend hours marvelling at the miniature world of Miniatur Wunderland – the world’s largest model railway.

 Near Speicherstadt you will find Hafen City, a modern neighbourhood which is home to the Elbphilharmonie, Hamburg’s new philharmonic which has a unique acoustic.
 Seeing a performance here is such a special experience.
 For children, a visit to the nearby chocolate museum is a must.
 Here you can make your own chocolate and learn more about cocoa.